 #9.
 Not Joining An RV Community

 During our first year on the road, we honestly got lonely.
 Fortunately, we discovered the Escapees RV Club, which is a support network for all RVers to find community on the road.
-RVillage, FMCA, and Full-Time Families are some other RV communities that hold events and provide services, information, and discounts for their members.
+RVillage, FMCA, and Full-Time Families are some other RV clubs that hold events and provide services, information, and discounts for their members.

 This is a great way to find friends on the road that you can caravan or meet up with on your travels!